-Then, why do we use p-i-n structures.
-Almost all detectors which are used in high speed applications are p-i-n photo diodes and why we go for a p-i-n structure?
-There are several reasons.
-So, let us just look at the carrier transport in a reverse biased p-n junction.
-So, this is the p-n junction p side n side.
-Assume that light is incident all over the p-n junction, this is p-n junction, all over the p-n junction and this is the junction region here.
-This is right now, this is not p-i-n, this is p-n junction, carrier transport in a reverse biased p-n junction.

-So, this is the junction region.
-What happens to the photons incident at different parts of this p-n structure.
-Let us see, this end here, photons incident here create an electron hole pair, but there is no potential there.
-It is flat, there is no potential difference and therefore the electrons freely wander around and they may recombine as well.
-But, the electrons which are incident in the active region or the depletion region, they, because of a potential there, the electrons move towards the n side and holes move towards the p side.
+Then why do we use pin structures almost all detectors which are used in high speed applications are pin photo diodes and why we go for a pin structure, there are several reasons.
+So, let us just look at the carrier transport in a reversed-biased p-n junction.
+So, this is a p-n junction p side n side, assume that light is incident allover the p-n junction, this is p-n junction allover the p-n junction.
+And this is the junction region here this is write now this is not PIN this is p-n junction, carrier transport in a reverse-biased p-n junction.
+So, this is the junction region what happens to the photons incident at different parts of this p-n structure.
+Let us see this end here photons incident here create an electron hole pair, but there is no potential there it is flat there is no potential difference and therefore, the electrons feely wonder around and they may recombine as well.

-So, there is carrier drift, so this region, so distinctly as you can see in the diagram, there are 3 regions, the first region is the depletion region, where there is a potential difference between the p side and n side, 2 diffusion region, that is region which is in the vicinity of this side is p, there are plenty of holes, this side is n, plenty of electrons.
-Therefore, electron holes which are generated in the depletion region because of carrier concentration difference, here there are plenty of holes and therefore electrons tend to diffuse to this side.
+But they electrons which are incident in the active region or the depletion region, they because of a built in potential there because of a potential there, they the electrons move towards the n side and holes move towards the p side.
+So, there is carrier drift.
+So, this region, so distinctly as you can see in the diagram there are three regions.
+The first region is the depletion region where there is a potential, potential difference between p side and n side.
+Two diffusion region that is region which is in the vicinity of this side is p, there are plenty of holes this side is n, plenty of electrons.
+Therefore, electron holes which are generated in the depletion region, because of carrier concentration difference here there are there are plenty of holes.
+And therefore, electrons tend to diffuse this side because of the concentration difference.

-Because of the concentration difference, one is because of drift, drift means applied potential, applied voltage driving a carrier is called drift, whereas due to concentration difference, here you have large concentration of holes but no electrons and therefore, the electrons would like to move there because of concentration difference.
-And that is called diffusion.
-And therefore the region which is in the vicinity of drift and no field region, there is no electric field in this region far away from the junction there is no electric field and this is called diffusion region.

-Region number 2 is the diffusion region.
-If you find it difficult, we can draw it on the board and see this recall.
+One is because of drift, drift means applied potential, applied voltage driving a carrier is called drift whereas, due to concentration difference here you have large concentration of holes, but no electrons.
+And therefore, the electrons would like to move there because of concentration difference and that is called diffusion.
+And therefore, the region which is in the vicinity of drift and no field region, there is no electric field in this region for away from the junction, there is no electric field and this is called diffusion region.
+Region number two is the diffusion region if you find it difficult we can draw it on the board and see this.